denjn5/denjn5.github.io/_posts/2017-07-08-no-frills-sunburst-tutorial-1.md

     .sum(function (d) { return d.size});  // <-- 2
 ```

 1. The sunburst layout (or any hierarchical layout in d3) needs a **root** node.
-Happily, our data is already in a hierarchical pattern and has a root node ("name" : "TOPICS").
+Happily, our data is already in a hierarchical pattern and has a root node ('id' : 'TOPICS').
 So we can pass our data directly to d3.partition with no preliminary reformatting.
-We use `d3.hierarchy(nodeData)` to tell d3, "Hey d3, our data is stored in the nodeData variable.
-It's already shaped in a hierarchy."
+We use `d3.hierarchy(nodeData)` to tell d3, 'Hey d3, our data is stored in the nodeData variable.
+It's already shaped in a hierarchy.'

-2. `sum()` iterates through each node in our data and adds a "value" attribute to each one.
-The value stored in the "value" attribute is the combined sum of d.size (since that's what we've asked for) for this node and all of its children nodes.
+2. `sum()` iterates through each node in our data and adds a 'value' attribute to each one.
+The value stored in the 'value' attribute is the combined sum of d.size (since that's what we've asked for) for this node and all of its children nodes.
 It will be used later to determine arc / slice sizes.
-    * Example: If the current node has no size attribute of its own, but it has 2 children, each size = 4, then .sum() will create a "value = 8" attribute for this node.
+    * Example: If the current node has no size attribute of its own, but it has 2 children, each size = 4, then .sum() will create a 'value = 8' attribute for this node.
     * See the d3 documentation for [node.sum(value)](https://github.com/d3/d3-hierarchy/blob/master/README.md#node_sum)

 d3 has a specific pattern for retrieving your data and applying it to d3 commands, a pattern that you'll see repeatedly:
 `function(d) { return d }`.
-This functions accepts "d", which represents your data, and returns a value, or an array of values, based on your data.
-The "return d" part can get intricate.
+This functions accepts 'd', which represents your data, and returns a value, or an array of values, based on your data.
+The 'return d' part can get intricate.
 In our code, we're returning the size (d.size) to the sum function.
-We defined "size" in our JSON, so it's often available for a node.
+We defined 'size' in our JSON, so it's often available for a node.
 When size isn't defined, this function returns 0.
 Two specific examples from our data:
-* "Sub A1" will have a has a size of 4.
+* 'Sub A1' will have a has a size of 4.
-* "Topic A" has a size of 8, the sum of "Sub A1" and "Sub A2".
+* 'Topic A' has a size of 8, the sum of 'Sub A1' and 'Sub A2'.

 ## Calculate Each Arc